vanesascode/command-line-cheatsheet/README.md

  - "." represents the current directory.
 You can replace it with a specific directory path if you want to search in a different location.
  - "-name" is an option that specifies the search criteria based on the file name.
  - "*.mp3" is a pattern that filters the results to include only files with the ".mp3" extension.

+### 🔷To print the lines that contain a word (e.g. music) in a particular file (e.g. music.txt):

+In windows:

+`type music.txt | findstr "music"`

+In Unix-like systems (Linux, macOS, BSD):

+`cat music.txt | grep music`

 ***